-- (a) A gain or loss on a financial asset measured at fair value through other comprehensive income recognized in other comprehensive income, except for impairment gains or losses and foreign exchange gains and losses, until the financial asset is derecognized or reclassified. - (b) When the financial asset is derecognized the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment. - (c) Interest revenue is calculated by using the effective interest method.
-This is calculated by applying the effective interest rate to the gross carrying amount of a financial asset except for: - (i) Purchased or originated credit-impaired financial assets.
-For those financial assets, the Group applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - (ii) Financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets.
+- A. A gain or loss on a financial asset measured at fair value through other comprehensive income recognized in other comprehensive income, except for impairment gains or losses and foreign exchange gains and losses, until the financial asset is derecognized or reclassified. - B. When the financial asset is derecognized the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment. - C. Interest revenue is calculated by using the effective interest method.
+This is calculated by applying the effective interest rate to the gross carrying amount of a financial asset except for: - (a) Purchased or originated credit-impaired financial assets.
+For those financial assets, the Group applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - (b) Financial assets that are not purchased or originated creditimpaired financial assets but subsequently have become creditimpaired financial assets.
 For those financial assets, the Group applies the effective interest rate to the amortized cost of the financial asset in subsequent reporting periods.